Skip to main content

 Actor Scripts

-These scripts can be accessed in the Editor Sidebar by clicking an Actor in your project.
+These scripts can be accessed in the Editor Sidebar by clicking on an Actor in your project.

-• On Start: Called as soon as the scene is loaded in game.
+• On Start: Called as soon as the scene is loaded in the game.

 • On Update: (only if Update Mode is set to Parallel) Repeatedly called every frame, once the script finishes it will repeat.
 You can use this to create movement scripts.